Cengkaruk/qiscus-sdk-web/docs/event-handler.md

 ## newMesagesCallback

 `newMessagesCallback` is called when there is new incoming message.
-This event handler can be used either to notify your user using desktop notification, or somethhing else.
-This event handler returns data of incoming message.
+This Event Handler can be used either to notify your user using desktop notification, or somethhing else.
+This Event handler returns data of incoming message.
 ```javascript
 /**
  * @params message {Message}